 Bud blight is a withering condition caused by various types of plant pathogens that attacks a plant’s flower buds.
-Also known as bud mold or bud rot, this particular condition is often devastating for various types of plants, including soybeans and tomatoes.
+This particular condition is often devastating for various types of plants, including cannabis, soybeans, and tomatoes.

 There are many types of blight that affect plants, including late blight and early blight.
 According to botanists, bud blight can be caused by TRSV (tobacco ringspot virus), although other issues can cause bud blight in various types of plants.

 Unlike powdery mildew, which is caused by a fungal pathogen, bud blight can be caused by bacteria, fungus and fungal pathogens, mildew, extreme humidity, and/or overcrowding.
 Even plants weakened by a pest infestation can begin to develop bud blight.
 In soybeans, this disease can actually reduce crop production by 25-100%, depending on the severity of the infection.

 In young plants, this disease can be characterized by stunted growth.
 Adult plants may start to bend over and wither while buds can fall off or turn brown.
 Leaflets tend to be on the smaller side and cupping may cause them to deform.
 As far as the pods of the plant are concerned, they tend to abort, develop poorly, or have brown patches.
 Bud blight has also been known to create delayed maturity in some plants.